 Document Verification in Minutes, Not Days

 An AI agent receives a borrower’s uploaded documents, extracts data using intelligent document processing, cross-references it against application data, flags discrepancies, and either auto-approves or routes exceptions to a human reviewer, all within minutes of submission.
-Current benchmarks show 50–70% reduction in turnaround time for document processing with AI-powered systems.
+Current benchmarks show at least a 50% reduction in turnaround time for document processing with AI-powered systems.

 For a lender processing thousands of applications during peak season, this isn’t incremental.
 It’s transformational.